New Albany Criminal Defense Attorney

 Protecting Your Rights

-Regrettably, the system isn’t perfect.
-Mistakes, faulty testimony, and coerced confessions are all factors that have led to wrongful convictions.
-Sometimes, mistakes can be traced back to a person’s arrest.
-If an arresting officer did not have probable cause to search a person or his property, or if evidence was mishandled, it should not be used.
+Sometimes, our legal system can fail the innocent.
+Mistakes, faulty testimony, and coerced confessions can produce wrongful convictions.
+Sometimes, mistakes lead to a person’s arrest.
+If the arresting officer had no “probable cause” to search a person or his property, any evidence from that search is constitutionally inadmissible.

-Having an experienced advocate on your side can help ensure that your case is handled fairly, from investigation through sentencing.
+Having an experienced advocate on your side who knows the judges and prosecutors can help ensure that your case is handled fairly, from investigation through sentencing.

-Anyone who has been arrested for or charged with a crime could encounter a number of negative consequences.
-A conviction for driving under the influence of alcohol could cause a person’s car insurance premiums to skyrocket – and if the offender has a joint insurance policy with family members, those other drivers might be subject to higher premiums, too.
-A criminal record could also disqualify people from working for some businesses, from renting a car, or from living in a rental home or apartment.
+Anyone who has been arrested for – or charged with – a crime encounters many surprises.
+A DUI conviction means the person’s car insurance premiums skyrocket.
+And if the convicted has a joint insurance policy with family members, all can be forced to pay higher premiums.
+A criminal record could also disqualify people from working for some businesses, holding professional licenses, renting a car, or living in nice rental homes or apartments.